RichieBzzzt/PowerShellGalleryPublisher/content/overview.md

 The code is available on [GitHub](https://github.com/RichieBzzzt/PowerShellGalleryPublisher)

+## What Hosted Agents Do These Work On

+The task works on

+* Hosted 2019
+* Hosted 2017
+* Windows Containers

+The task does not work on

+* Linux Ubuntu 1604
+* mac OS
+* mac OS Sierra
+* Hosted

+Getting it to work on Linux is a WIP.
+Then mac OS/Sierra.
+I have no plans to work on Hosted Agent.

 Sample of what the task look like -

 ![sample](sample.png)